Converting Industry

 Coating Machine and Fire Hazards

-Each machine section can require different anti-static bars as the distance to the material varies.
-Also different type of rollers which the material passes influence the level of static charge on the web.
-Special attention for safety is required when it concerns the Ex-area, where only ATEX-approved electrostatic eliminators are allowed.
+Each part of the machine may require different types of anti-static bars, as the distance to the material varies.
+The roller types also influence the level of static on the web.
+Extra safety measures are essential in EX zones, where only ATEX-certified static eliminators are permitted.

-Different measurements must be made to learn exactly where the static is generated and discharging is necessary.
-To measure the exact static charge a handheld FMX field (static) meter is needed or an IQ Sensor bar for in-line measurement.
+Accurate measurement is key to identifying where static is generated and where discharging is needed.
+This can be done using a handheld FMX static field meter or an IQ Sensor bar for inline monitoring.

 Flexoprint Machine